 Tattoos Past and Present

 Tattoos as a form of body art have a history going back many centuries.
-In the early 20th century, tattoos in Western society were most typically associated with members of the military -- especially the navy -- and criminals.
-However, in the past 20 years or so, there has been a democratization and huge increase in the popularity of tattoos.
+In the early 20th century, tattoos in Western society were most typically associated with members of the military — especially the Navy — and criminals.
+However, since the early 2000s, there has been a democratization and huge increase in the popularity of tattoos.
 It is now acceptable to find tattoos on a person from any socioeconomic class, profession or gender.

 Timing Is Everything

-If you want to minimize the risk of a tattoo stretching due to muscle gain, make sure to get the tattoo at a time when your muscles are at the size you expect them to be in future.
+If you want to minimize the risk of a tattoo stretching due to muscle gain, make sure to have it done at a time when your muscles are at the size you expect them to be in the future.
 If you are already a bodybuilder, wait until you have reached the optimum muscle mass you are aiming for before placing a tattoo on your muscles.
 You should also be aware that a tattoo on a muscle will be prone to shrinking if you cease working out or weightlifting after the tattoo is placed.

 Words of Caution

-Although tattoos are increasingly common in Western societies, many employers require employees to show no visible tattoos at work.
+Although tattoos are increasingly common in Western societies, many employers require their employees to show no visible tattoos at work.
 Before you get inked, consider whether a visible tattoo may negatively affect your employment prospects.
-Furthermore, bear in mind that tattoo ink is not regulated or approved by the Food and Drug Administration in the United States because tattoo ink is considered a cosmetic item.

 In one survey by Salary.com, 76 percent of respondents thought that tattoos and piercings could hurt an applicant's chances of being hired.
 Furthermore, keep in mind that according to an article published by JSTOR Daily in September 2017, tattoo ink is not regulated or approved by the U.S. Food and Drug Administration because it's considered to be a cosmetic item.